yt-project/yt/doc/source/visualizing/plots.rst

 Slice Plots and Projection Plots in Spherical Geometry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What to expect when plotting data in spherical geometry ?
+What to expect when plotting data in spherical geometry?
 Here we explain
 the notations and projections system yt uses for to render 2D images of
 spherical data.